revolist/revogrid-docs/gantt/resource-planning.md

 - **Warn:** show the conflicting dates, assignments, and capacity assumption without changing the plan.
 - **Suggest:** offer understandable options—move work, change allocation, add capacity, or accept the risk—while leaving the decision with an authorized person.
 - **Auto-level:** move eligible work according to configured rules.
-RevoGantt supports off, warning, and automatic resource-leveling modes, but automatic leveling can change task dates, downstream dependencies, and the critical path.
+RevoGrid Gantt supports off, warning, and automatic resource-leveling modes, but automatic leveling can change task dates, downstream dependencies, and the critical path.
 Treat it as an opt-in scheduling policy with a reviewable result and a clear recovery or approval path in the surrounding product.

 The best default depends on the work.
 A planning team may welcome a suggested move; a construction crew, regulated lab, or customer commitment may require an explicit approval before any date changes.